 Creating Sacred Space

-The intention-setting process for the shamanic guidance session can be a regular practice for your life journey as well.
-Setting an intention and carrying questions in your heart creates a sacred space within you.
+The intention-setting process for the shamanic spiritual guidance session can be a regular practice for your life journey as well.
+Setting intention and carrying questions in your heart with awareness creates a sacred space within you.

 Bringing your thoughts and attention inward as you contemplate and chew on your questions about life re-collects your focus and innate wisdom.

 No longer scattered, but instead held with purpose and intention, your thoughts create a sacred space within.
 The purpose of ceremony and ritual is to facilitate this state of gathered inwardness, but you can dispense with the intermediaries altogether and simply walk about the world in a state of ceremony.